aanastasiou/adl_ebnf/README.md

 Archetype Definition Language (ADL) and the Archetype Querying Language (AQL).

-The ADL and AQL are context-free domain specific languages whose sole purpose is to describe the structure and content of data model entities and also query these structures.
+The ADL and AQL are context-free domain specific languages whose purpose is to describe the structure and content of data model entities and also query these structures.

-The structure of context-free domain specific languages such as ADL and AQL can be described through a standardised notation called (Extended) Backus Naur Form (E?BNF).
+The structure of context-free domain specific languages such as ADL and AQL can be described through a standardised notation called (Extended) Backus Naur Form (E?BNF one could say).

-An E?BNF description of a language is a very useful resource because it
+An EBNF description of a language is a very useful resource because it
 enables:

 *) The development of software to parse ADL files and